 Most startup entrepreneurs have to learn the ropes to creating an environment that has customers pay fast and on time.
 A rookie mistake that so many new business owners make is starting out offering terms when they need cash and sales the most.
 Most of these startups can’t afford to offer terms.
 This leads automatically to a precarious cashflow situation and many sleepless nights.
 So how do small business owners set up the rules of engagement?
 Small business owners must create the pathway for customers to know how to pay.
 Different conventions for different industries help illuminate a way that payments are made and accepted.

 Let’s think about that restaurant example again—diners come in and order their meals and receive a check at the table when they’re finished with their dining experience—the waitperson gets a check ready, hands it off to the diner and is ready for payment.
 Most diners know this convention.
 The same restaurant might do big catering.
 A sizable deposit is expected for a large catering.
 A caterer asking for a deposit is part of the convention that this industry dictates and meets the expectation of the client.
-The caterer might take checks, credit cards, cash, PayPal, Square or Venmo to make payments easy for clients.
-These familiar patterns have customers feel comfortable for paying at least a portion of their payment upfront.
-The right environment tells your clients how they are going to pay for your products or services—and this is key to your business model working and the conditions for your cashflows.
+The caterer might take checks, credit cards, cash, or online payments to make payments easy for clients.
+These familiar patterns make customers feel comfortable with paying at least a portion upfront.
+The right environment tells your clients how they are going to pay for your products or services—and this is key to your business model working and the conditions for your cash flows.

 We’ve just talked about best practices so that you can get your cash game on like an old pro.
 Now listen and learn from these “Most Definitely Don’ts” so that you can avoid the common mistakes of junior level cashflow management.